alazaroc/blog-web-code/_posts/2023-01-30-aws-open-source-tools-environment.md

 ---
 ---

+> This article is part of a series about `open-source` tools and AWS, in which I will share those tools that I have tested and that I think you may find useful.
+>
+> 1/3: [Getting Started with AWS open-source tools](/posts/aws-open-source-tools/){:target="_blank"}: main open-source tools and extend AWS CLI (this article).
+>
+> 2/3: **Analyze your AWS environment**: focus on the inventory, analysis and security assessment of the AWS environment.
+>
+> 3/3: [How to help you with your code](/posts/aws-open-source-tools-code/){:target="_blank"}: to generate it (IaC), validate it (policy as code and compliance) and analyze it (static analysis/credentials).
+{: .prompt-tip }

 ## Introduction

-This is the second part of the series of `open-source tools`.
-If this is the first article of this series that you are reading, I recommend you to review the first one `Getting Started with AWS open-source tools` [here](/posts/aws-open-source-tools/){:target="_blank"}
+In this article, we will focus on the `inventory`, `analysis` and `security assessment` of the AWS environment.

-> Some open source tool could appear in several categories (in this same article or among the 3 open source tools articles).
+> Some open-source tool could appear in several categories (in this same article or among the 3 open-source tools articles).
 I thought it was better not to mix information between categories when a tool could be part of several of them.
 {: .prompt-warning }

 ## Inventory and analyze your environment